 - Meditation Group

-- Gentle Yoga for Adults
+- Yoga for lunch

 Get breaking news alerts directly in your inbox.

 Get emails about upcoming contests like the College Basketball brackets, the Pet Photo contest, the Pro Football Pick 'Em and Best of the Best, with thousands of dollars in prizes and gift certificates in the mix for participants.
 About two or three emails a month.

 Get a preview of upcoming events in the Rutland region delivered directly to your email inbox, along with calendar items and featured events, once a week on Thursdays.

 Vermont Arts covers theater, opera and classical music as well as festivals, pop, modern Vermont bands, folk music and visual arts the length and breadth of our state.

 Get local sports briefs, recaps, roundups, features, photos, scores, profiles, podcasts and excitement delivered seven days a week, from our local sports team.

 With the Daily, you'll get news, obituaries opinion and features seven days a week.
 On Saturday, you'll get the Weekend Magazine version of this email, and on Sunday and Monday you'll get shorter recap versions of The Daily.